ljholiday/partyminder/docs/partyminder.md

 ### Backlog

-Have the plug in create an instructions page that the site admin can include in their own navigation.
+Have the plugin create an instructions page that the site admin can include in their own navigation.

-Build a community management system.
-Members can create communities.
-Members can add other members to their communities.
-Members communitites can overlap.
-Communities have community permissions that do not override member permissions.
-Inner circle, friends, work, church, global, etc. Communities can span sites.
-Members can discover members on other sites.
-Connections are persistent.

-Conversation topics.
-Configure and adjust the default conversation topics.

 Provide an option for newest first and set as default.